soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 There is, however, another sort of monopoly — a path that gets you 100 percent of a real market.
 This is done by having the capabilities to beat all rivals on either quality or cost.
 To see how this arises consider a very structurally price competitive market (in economics, Bertrand competition).
 Now suppose that you develop an innovation that allows having lower marginal costs than everyone else.
 In this situation, you will be able to capture 100 percent of the market and so you will be a technical monopoly.

-### Faster: Focusing on Execution
+### Faster: Focusing on finding the timing

-Second, you can term Marc's approach to entrepreneurial strategy: focusing on execution.
+Second, you can term Marc's approach to entrepreneurial strategy: focusing on execution(finding the timing).

 It is not so obvious that one path to monopoly is more profitable than the other.
 If you focus on execution you can get to market quicker and with fewer resources.
 You can learn as you go and actually invest for the capabilities that will give you a competitive advantage in the future.
 In other words, while it takes on-going work — no resting on your monopoly laurels here — you can still ‘own’ a market.
 The difference is that your pricing is constrained by potential competition from other firms.

 Finding the timing is the most important part of the execution.
 You need to execute your idea fast and good enough within the critical window to succeed.
 Most importantly, you may need to survive long enough to find the right window.

+## There Is No One Right Way

 The point here is just as an entrepreneur can choose a strategy of competing versus cooperating with established firms, it can also choose between investing in control or focusing on execution.
 Which is the right path is hard to tell at the outset and it may be that a start-up will want to switch between strategies as it learns more; so long as that switch is feasible.
 So both Marc Andreessen and Peter Thiel can have different preferences regarding control versus execution and still both be right.